 If a review involves a branch with assigned moderators, only a moderator can approve the review, even if all required reviewers have up-voted the review.

-See Add a project for details on adding moderators to project branches.
+See Project settings for details on adding moderators to project branches.

-The Review state dropdown button on the Review display page is used to manually change the state of a Swarm review.
+The Change state button on the Review display page is used to manually change the state of a Swarm review.